AlliedTesting/pgmex-jdbc-perf-test/README.md

 legendLocation| location of legend, see help of the built-in function `"legend"` for details outputDataSize| may be true or false, if true (default), then data sizes (in Gb) are displayed on x-axis along with number of tuples

 Besides, `com.allied.pgmex.perftest.TestCompareWithJDBC.saveFigures` has two additional properties.
-The first one is named `figureFormatList` with names of formats used for saving of figures, by default it is just `{'jpeg'}`, but many other formats including 'pdf', 'fig' as well as those accepted by the built-in `"saveas"` function may be used.
+The first one is `figureFormatList` with names of formats used for saving of figures, by default it is just `{'jpeg'}`, but many other formats including 'pdf', 'fig' as well as those accepted by the built-in `"saveas"` function may be used.
 The second property is `hFigVec`, it should be set by the output of `com.allied.pgmex.perftest.TestCompareWithJDBC.plot`.
 If this property is not given, all the necessary graphs are plotted automatically before saving.
-If `hFigVec` is given, the contents of already existing figures is to be exported to files.
+If `hFigVec` is set, the contents of already existing figures is to be exported to files.
 This property may be useful if you like to adjust these figures manually before saving.